Vegetable Carbon

 JECFA: No ADI allocated (31st Meeting, 1987)

 EU: EU: No ADI allocated (EFSA, 2012).
-Specific food categories where vegetable carbon is authorized for use at quantum satis have been defined in Directive 94/36/EC on colors for use in foodstuffs.
+Specific food categories where vegetable carbon is authorized for use at quantum satis have been defined in Regulation (EC) No 1333/2008 of the European Parliament and of the Council of 16 December 2008 on food additives.

 Safety Reviews